dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/management/tokens/agent-tokens.md

 unlisted: true
 ---

-import ThemedImage from '@theme/ThemedImage';

-# Managing user and agent tokens in Dagster+
+# Managing agent tokens in Dagster+

 :::note
 This guide is applicable to Dagster+.
 :::

-In this guide, we'll walk you through creating and revoking user and agent tokens in Dagster+.
+In this guide, we'll walk you through creating and revoking agent tokens in Dagster+.

 ## Managing agent tokens
 :::note
+{/* /dagster-plus/account/managing-users */}
-To manage agent tokens, you need to be an{" "}
+To manage agent tokens, you need to be an [Organization Admin](/todo.md) in Dagster+.
-<a href="/dagster-plus/account/managing-users">Organization Admin</a> in
-Dagster+.
 :::

+{/* /dagster-plus/deployment/agents */}
-Agent tokens are used to authenticate [Hybrid agents](/dagster-plus/deployment/agents) with the Dagster+ Agents API.
+Agent tokens are used to authenticate [Hybrid agents](/todo.md) with the Dagster+ Agents API.

 ### Creating agent tokens